A simple taxonomy of legal fee types

 • ‘Neutral’: I’ve aimed to use terminology which is descriptive rather than of a marketing / positioning nature (so, I’ve avoided loaded terms like ‘alternative fee arrangement’ / ‘value-based pricing’)

-The reason I emphasise these points is that we’ll be using the finalised version of this taxonomy in our Juralio software so want to make it as accessible and objective as we can, while also enabling people to build out flexibly using whatever approaches they favour.
+The reason I emphasise these points is that we’ll be using the finalised version of this taxonomy in our Juralio software later this year so want to make it as accessible and objective as we can, while also enabling people to build out flexibly using whatever approaches they favour.

 Here it is.
 Four top-level types, some with sub-types.